 - Please do not climb on tractors or other mechanical equipment.

 - Please do not climb over or on the electric fencing.
 FYI: The electric fence around the fields and greenhouse are turned off when volunteers are working.
 The electric poultry netting around our chicken coop is always left on to protect our lovely laying hens.

 - Please supervise children at all times.

-- Report any accidents, damaged tools, or other equipment to the Farm Manager, Jonah Tabb.
+- Report any accidents, damaged tools, or other equipment malfunctions immediately to the Farm Manager.

 Children are Welcome on the Farm: Educating children about how and where their food is grown is a major part of the mission of Teter Organic Farm.